Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 To end on an upside, this is a good choice for those of you who value their privacy, as the company uses TLS encryption technology on specially deployed European servers in order to keep your footage completely private.
 So, no matter where your data is stored (be it SD card, NVR or cloud, only you will have access to it).

 There’s a lot to like here.
 Privacy protections and a high degree of customizability top a list that also includes excellent image quality and night vision.
 However, the camera, PIR sensor and spotlight aren’t wide ranging at all, the manufacturer effectively bullies you into buying their storage plan and you can’t view footage on multiple devices.
-These drawbacks turn an excellent spotlight camera into just a good one.
+These drawbacks turn an excellent spotlight cam into just a good one.

 Arlo Spotlight Security Cam

-The Arlo Essential spotlight camera comes housed in a special weather resistant enclosure, which is protected to a standard of IP65 (basically weatherproof, though not capable of being fully submerged in water.
+The Arlo Essential spotlight cam comes housed in a special weather resistant enclosure, which is protected to a standard of IP65 (basically weatherproof, though not capable of being fully submerged in water.
 It has a 130° field of view and a siren that’s fairly loud at 80db.

 The option to buy a black version is also very welcome, as it helps to keep the camera covert and therefore less likely to be evaded by trespassers.